danielorlan/conways-gol-ai-hack/README.md

 This project implements Conway's Game of Life cellular automaton with an AI-powered visualization feature.
 The application allows users to run Game of Life simulations and generate AI images based on the patterns that emerge.

+## AI-Generated Project

+This entire project was written by Claude 3.7 Sonnet in Visual Studio Code.
+As the repository owner, I did not actually write any of the code.
+This is an experiment in AI-generated software development where the AI assistant:

+1. Designed the application architecture
+2. Wrote all the code and implementations
+3. Created the documentation and README
+4. Set up the project structure and files

+The project demonstrates the capabilities of modern AI assistants in software development tasks.

 ## Features

 - Interactive Game of Life simulation with a customizable grid